ShibamRoy9826/HackNet/README.md

 - comment counts don't update (I know and that's how its supposed to be for now, kinda intentional, will fix later)

 ## FAQ
-### Why should I use this app? and not slack?
+### Why should I use this app? and not Slack?
-Short answer, vibes, I totally agree with the fact that slack is probably better than HackNet(as of now) if you want to chat or do anything for that matter.
+Short answer, vibes, I totally agree with the fact that Slack is probably better than HackNet(as of now) if you want to chat or do anything for that matter.
 But that probably won't give you the vibes similar to reddit, instagram or other apps, I wanted to make something that gives similar vibes to them.

-For now it doesn't have too many features but that never means that it won't have more features/equivalent features to slack in the future.
-UI can be another factor, and for messaging I often find slack is too sluggish(My app isn't extremely fast either, but at least it feels less sluggish, likely cause it doesn't have anywhere near the amount of data most likely).
+For now it doesn't have too many features but that never means that it won't have more features/equivalent features to Slack in the future.
+UI can be another factor, and for messaging I often find Slack is too sluggish(My app isn't extremely fast either, but at least it feels less sluggish, likely cause it doesn't have anywhere near the amount of data most likely).
 To be honest, the best I can explain is that "I made it", and that's a reason why I want you to use it!

 ### New features when?
 After a break, I can't give any estimate, whenever I have free time, OR you can make them too!
 I would love it if you could contribute to this app:)